Psychology

 Program Student Learning Outcomes

-• Students will describe and apply major concepts and theories of psychology in writing or in other forms of effective presentation.
+• Describe and apply major concepts and theories of psychology in writing or in other forms of effective presentation.

-• Students will be able to use scientific reasoning and knowledge base in psychology to interpret psychological phenomena, investigate psychological issues, and/or solve psychological problems.
+• Use scientific reasoning and knowledge base in psychology to interpret psychological phenomena, investigate psychological issues, and/or solve psychological problems.

 Program Requirements